Mikhail Lermontov: First exile

 The young officer's demeanor did not enchant everybody, though, and at least two of the Decembrists, Nikolai Lorer and Mikhail Nazimov, later spoke of him quite dismissively.
-Nazimov wrote years later:"Lermontov often visited us and talked of all sort of things, personal, social and political.
+Nazimov wrote years later:

+Lermontov often visited us and talked of all sort of things, personal, social and political.
 I have to say, we hardly understood each other...
 We were unpleasantly surprised by the chaotic nature of his views, which were rather vague.
 He appeared to be a low-brow realist, unwilling to let his imagination fly, which was strange, considering how high his poetry soared on its mighty wings.
-He mocked some of the government's reforms – the ones we couldn’t even dream of in our poor youth.
+He mocked some of the government's reforms – the ones we couldn't even dream of in our poor youth.
 Certain essays, promoting the most progressive European ideas which we were so enthusiastic about, – for who could have ever thought it possible for such things to be published in Russia? – left him cold.
 When approached with a straightforward question, he either kept silent or tried to get away with some sarcastic remark.
 The more we knew him, the more difficult it was for us to take him seriously.
-There was a spark of original thought in him, but he was still very young."
+There was a spark of original thought in him, but he was still very young.

 Lermontov's journey to Nizhny took four months.
 He visited Yelizavetgrad, then stayed in Moscow and Saint Petersburg to enjoy himself at dancing parties and to revel in his immense popularity.
 "Lermontov's deportation to the Caucasus has made a lot of fuss and turned him into a victim, which did a lot to whip up his fame as a poet.
 People consumed his Caucasian poems greedily...
 On return he was met with enormous warmth in the capital and hailed as heir to Pushkin," wrote poet Andrey Muravyov.

 Warmly welcomed at the houses of Karamzin, Alexandra Smirnova, Odoyevsky and Rostoptchina, Lermontov entered the most prolific phase of his short literary career.
 In 1837–1838 Sovremennik published humorous lyrical verses and two longer poems, "Borodino" and "Tambovskaya Kaznatcheysha" (A Treasurer Dame from Tambov), the latter severely cut by censors.
 Vasily Zhukovsky's letter to Minister Sergey Uvarov made possible the publication of "Pesn Kuptsa Kalashnikova" (The Song of Merchant Kalashnikov), a historical poem which the author initially sent to Krayevsky in 1837 from the Caucasus, only to be thwarted by censors.
 His observations of the aristocratic milieu, where fashionable ladies welcomed him as a celebrity, occasioned his play Masquerade (1835, first published in 1842).
-His doomed love for Varvara Lopukhina was recorded in the novel Princess Ligovskaya (1836), which remained unfinished.
+His doomed love for Varvara Lopukhina (b.
+Varvara Alexandrovna Lopukhina) was recorded in the novel Princess Ligovskaya (1836), which remained unfinished.
 In those days Lermontov also took part in gathering and sorting out Pushkin's documents and unpublished poems.